itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection

 \section{Conclusion}

-In this paper, we propose a novel KD method that transfers 3D knowledge to produce a lightweight point cloud detector.
-Our main method involves interchange transfer, which learns coarse knowledge by increasing the similarity of the compressed feature and fine knowledge by decompressing the map-view feature of the other side using the channel-wise autoencoder and the compressed representation loss, which regularizes the autoencoder by increasing the similarity of the encoded feature.
-Moreover, we have introduced a method to indirectly guide multiple detection heads using relation-aware self-attention, which refines knowledge by considering the relationships between objects and detection head tasks.
-Ablation studies demonstrate the effectiveness of our proposed algorithm, and extensive experiments on the two large-scale open datasets verify that our proposed method achieves competitive performances to the state-of-the-art methods.
+In this paper, we propose a novel KD method that transfers knowledge to produce a lightweight point cloud detector.
+Our main method involves interchange transfer, which learns coarse knowledge by increasing the similarity of the compressed feature and fine knowledge by decompressing the map-view feature of the other side using the channel-wise autoencoder.
+Moreover, we introduce a method to guide multiple detection head using head relation-aware self-attention, which refines knowledge by considering the relation of instances and properties.
+Ablation studies demonstrate the effectiveness of our proposed algorithm, and extensive experiments on the two large-scale open datasets verify that our proposed method achieves competitive performance against state-of-the-art methods.

 \textbf{Acknowledgement.} This work was partly supported by NRF-2022R1A2C1091402, BK21 FOUR program of the NRF of Korea funded by the Ministry of Education (NRF5199991014091), and IITP grant funded by the Korea government(MSIT) (No.2021-0-00951, Development of Cloud based Autonomous Driving AI learning Software; No. 2021-0-02068, Artificial Intelligence Innovation Hub).
 W. Hwang is the corresponding author.